SylphAI-Inc/AdalFlow/docs/README.md

     `sphinx-apidoc -o docs/source/documents . -f -e`

-    By doing this, you are generating the code-related texts and pages in the `docs/source/documents`, and the module path is the current directory`.` containing `components/` and `core/` .
+    By doing this, you are generating the code-related texts and pages in the `docs/source/documents`, and the module path is the current directory`.` containing `components/` and `core/` . [sphinx-apidoc command reference](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html).

-    *Note:*

-    `-f` , or `--force`  is to overwrite the existing files.

-    `-e` or `--separate`  is to put documentation for each module on its own page.
-In this case, it will generate components and cores separately.

 ### **4. Build the Documentation**